laurenhamann/book-blog/content/blog/reviews/Daring Greatly/index.md

 ---
 title: Daring Greatly
-biline: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead
+byline: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead
-series:
 date: "2021-11-09"
-blogauthor: Lauren Hamann
+blogger: Lauren Hamann
 author: Brown, Brene
 tags: ['Nonfiction ', 'Self Help']
-img: 1.jpg
+image: 1.jpg
 rating: 4
 omit: false
 ---